Sujal200507/Fiance-tracker/README.md

-# Spend Snap - Personal Finance Tracker
+# Budget Buddy - Personal Finance Tracker

 A modern, responsive web application for tracking personal income and expenses with budget management and financial insights.